 Women’s Congressional Policy Institute Internship Description

-The Women’s Congressional Policy Institute (WCPI) is a nonprofit, nonpartisan public policy organization whose mission is to bring women policymakers together across party lines to work on issues of importance to women and their families.
+The Women’s Congressional Policy Institute (WCPI) is a nonprofit, nonpartisan public policy organization whose mission is to bring women policymakers together across party lines to advance issues of importance to women and their families.
 As part of this mission, it is a goal of the WCPI internship program to develop the next generation of women leaders in public policy.

 With a close relationship to the Congressional Caucus for Women’s Issues, WCPI maintains a pace and schedule similar to congressional offices on Capitol Hill.
 At the same time, we place a great deal of value on collaboration, teamwork, and balancing work with outside interests.

 Interns are responsible for assisting WCPI staff in our legislative, programmatic, and administrative work.
 Such work includes writing for our legislative report, The Source, and assisting with our congressional briefings and other events on Capitol Hill.